 How did the English survive the trauma?

 I researched but could not find how this movie fared in England, just 15 years after the trauma of WW2 bombings and relocating children.
-On Twitter, I have been following the account WW2 Tweets from 1941 , which gives you a sense of the news and horrors of World War 2 as it would have occurred.
+On Twitter, I used to follow the account WW2 Tweets from 1941 , which gives you a sense of the news and horrors of World War 2 as it would have occurred.
 I don’t know if a film with magical thinking about the war helps victims recover, or if it instead exacerbates bad memories.
 But of course, the children who experienced this would be 70-80 years old today.
 Perhaps one of them will let me know.

 7 Soccer Movie Mom Rating = 7